 Rosie Ruiz Ruins Race

 It turns out that if you shave about the first 25 miles off of a marathon, it’s not that big of a deal to run the race — or to win it for that matter.
 This is just what Rosie Ruiz did during the 1980 Boston Marathon.
-She used a very old-school, low-tech brand of cheating when she emerged from a subway stop about a mile away from the finish line and pushed through the crowd and join the race.
+She used a very old-school, low-tech brand of cheating when she emerged from a subway stop about a mile away from the finish line and pushed through the crowd to join the race.
 She was the first woman to cross the finish line, but after eight days, she was stripped of the title and Jacqueline Gareau was declared the winner.

 French Judge Fail